nkabbara/nkabbara.github.io/docs/how-are-you.md

 layout: page
 title: "How Are You?"
 date: 2021-10-09
-version: 0.7.1
+version: 0.8.1
 categories: philosophy
 ---

 _This is purely subjective.
-It's not philosophy_
+It's not philosophy._

 When you think of yourself, you probably envision a You at the bullseye of a circle that's made up of different parts.
-You may think of their totality as what makes you who you are now.

 The most common representation of this view has a physical part with some health related activies that you must do.
 Like exercise three times a week and eat healthy.
-A spiritual part that advices you to meditate and take walks in nature.
-And several other parts with their corresponding tasks that are supposed to fullfill your existence and reinforce your purpose.
+A spiritual part that advices you to meditate and take long walks in nature.
+And several other parts with their corresponding tasks that are supposed to increase your potential and reinforce your purpose.

-This common view has some problems.
+This you-centric view is extremely common and variations of it are encouraged by popular books like [The 7 Habits of Highly Effective People](https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/0743269519).
+But it has some potential problems.

 **First, it centers _you_ in the middle of it all.** As you workout and meditate and do the rest of the activities consistently over the years, it will increase the resolution of the _you_ in the center.